alexch/deck.rb/README.md

   * links to image files are resolved relative to the source file -- no more broken images in markdown previews, and no need to put all your images in a separate directory!
   * add CSS classes to slides inside the slide directive - - e.g. `<!SLIDE center>` gives `<section class="slide center">`
   * generated HTML is pretty-printed for easier "view source"
-* uses deck.js' "swiss" and "horizontal-slide" themes (configurable)
+* uses deck.js' "swiss" and "horizontal-slide" themes (configurable; see below)
 * uses several deck.js extensions, including `goto`, `menu`, `navigation`, `status`, `hash`,  and `scale`
 * uses RedCarpet markdown extensions, including
   * tables <http://michelf.com/projects/php-markdown/extra/#table>